Making AI Less "Thirsty": Uncovering and Addressing the Secret Water Footprint of AI Models: Introduction

-Artificial intelligence (AI) models have witnessed remarkable breakthroughs and success in numerous areas of critical importance to our society over the last decade, including in the ongoing combat against several global challenges such as climate changes \cite{ML_ClimageChange_ACM_Survey_YoshuaBengio_2022_10.1145/3485128}.
-Increasingly many AI models are trained and deployed on power-hungry servers housed inside warehouse-scale data centers, which are often known as energy hogs \cite{DataCenter_US_EnergyUsageReport_2016_LBNL}.
-Consequently, the environmental footprint of AI models, in particular carbon footprint, has been undergoing public scrutiny, driving the recent progress in AI carbon efficiency \cite{ML_CarbonFoorptint_Google_JeffDean_Journal_2022_9810097,GreenAI_Washington_ACM_2020_10.1145/3381831,GreenAI_EnergyPolicy_NLP_UMass_ACL_2019_strubell-etal-2019-energy,GreenAI_ReportingEnergyCarboon_Stanford_JMLR_2020_10.5555/3455716.3455964}.
-Unfortunately, however, the enormous water footprint of AI models --- millions of liters of clean freshwater \emph{consumed} for generating electricity to power data center servers and for cooling these servers --- has remained under the radar, which, if not properly addressed, can become a major roadblock for socially responsible and environmentally sustainable evolution of future AI.
+Artificial intelligence (AI) has enabled remarkable breakthroughs in numerous areas of critical importance, including tackling global challenges such as climate change.
+On the other hand, many AI models, especially large generative ones like GPT-4, are trained and deployed on energy-hungry servers in warehouse-scale data centers, accelerating the data center energy consumption at an unprecedented rate \cite{DoE_DataCenter_EnergyReport_US_2024}.
+As a result, AI's carbon footprint has been undergoing scrutiny, driving the recent progress in AI carbon efficiency \cite{GreenAI_Washington_ACM_2020_10.1145/3381831,GreenAI_EnergyPolicy_NLP_UMass_ACL_2019_strubell-etal-2019-energy}.
+However, AI's water footprint --- many millions of liters of freshwater consumed for cooling the servers and for electricity generation --- has largely remained under the radar and keeps escalating.
+If not properly addressed, AI's water footprint can potentially become a major roadblock to sustainability and create social conflicts as freshwater resources suitable for human use are extremely limited and unevenly distributed.